Cooperative: Credit unions, cooperative banking and cooperative insurance

-Cooperative banking networks, which were nationalized in Eastern Europe, work now as real cooperative institutions.
-In Poland, the SKOK (Spółdzielcze Kasy Oszczędnościowo-Kredytowe) network has grown to serve over 1 million members via 13,000 branches, and is larger than the country's largest conventional bank.
+Cooperative banking networks, which were nationalized in Eastern Europe, continued as cooperative institutions.
+In Poland, the SKOK (Spółdzielcze Kasy Oszczędnościowo-Kredytowe) network grew to serve over 1 million members via 13,000 branches, and was larger than the country's largest conventional bank.

 In the Scandinavia, there is a clear distinction between mutual savings banks (Sparbank) and true credit unions (Andelsbank).

-The oldest cooperative banks in Europe, based on the ideas of Friedrich Raiffeisen, are joined together in the 'Urgenossen'.
+The oldest cooperative banks in Europe, based on the ideas of Friedrich Raiffeisen, are joined in the 'Urgenossen'.

 Community co-operative

 A community cooperative is owned and governed by members of a local geographical community.
-It is established to meet the community's needs by providing goods or services that are not be available or affordable through traditional market channels.
+It is established to meet the community's needs by providing goods or services that are not available or affordable through traditional market channels.
 This is distinct from meeting individuals' needs as individuals.

 The aim of a community cooperative is often to create a more equitable and sustainable economy that serves the needs of local residents, rather than generating profits for external shareholders.
 By working together and pooling resources, members can often achieve economies of scale, negotiate better prices, and develop services that better meet the needs of their community.
 Community cooperatives can also help to build social capital and foster a sense of community ownership and pride.
 They have been successful vehicles for rural development in the Gaeltacht in Ireland and the Highlands and Islands of Scotland.